lammps/lammps/doc/src/read_dump.rst

 The format of the dump file is selected through the *format* keyword.
 If specified, it must be the last keyword used, since all remaining arguments are passed on to the dump reader.
-The *native* and *native/bin" format is for native LAMMPS dump files, written with a :doc:`dump atom <dump>` or :doc:`dump custom <dump>` command.
+The *native* format is for native LAMMPS dump files, written with a :doc:`dump atom <dump>` or :doc:`dump custom <dump>` command.
 The *xyz* format is for generic XYZ formatted dump files.
 These formats take no additional values.